Everything you need to know about diatomaceous earth, amorphous silica, and BSiO₂ Pty Ltd

 3. PREBIOTIC EFFECT: DE supports beneficial gut bacteria populations.
 Many plant compounds are metabolised by gut bacteria into their most active forms — a healthier microbiome means better conversion and absorption.

-4. DETOXIFICATION: DE binds to heavy metals and toxins in the gut before they are absorbed — clearing interference that would otherwise compete with nutrients.
+4. DETOXIFICATION: DE binds to heavy metals and toxins in the gut before they are absorbed — clearing interference that would otherwise compete with nutrients for absorption.

 This is why DE taken alongside a herbal or nutritional protocol can enhance the effectiveness of everything else.